Regulatory frameworks and

 Audit logs and session recordings to demonstrate compliance

 Data gathering can often form a large portion of the audit process.
 By monitoring and recording privileged sessions with enterprise PAM, you can capture events and ensure there are no visibility gaps.
 Automated, centralized reporting saves you time pulling together documentation to show auditors.

-Secret Server helps you meet regulatory requirements and demonstrate compliance to satisfy internal and external auditors.
+Secret Server on the Delinea Platform helps you meet regulatory requirements and demonstrate compliance to satisfy internal and external auditors.
 Out-of-the-box and custom reporting features save time and make executive reviews and audits painless.
-See how Secret Server manages privileged sessions and reports on privileged activity »
+See how Secret Server on the Delinea Platform manages privileged sessions »

 Beazley Saved Months Preparing for Audits and Eliminated Costs for Audit Consultants